-Note 1:
+Note 2:

-No existing contaminated or polluted land has been identified within the mine site to date.
 The area of disturbance does not contain items of natural heritage significance.

-All activities carry some form of risk to public safety, however, there will be no public access to these activities Note 2: Note 3:
+All activities carry some form of risk to public safety, however, there will be no public access to these activities Note 3:

 4. Community Relations

 Centennial seeks to keep open communication channels with the local community.
 With the Ivanhoe Colliery sites on long-term care and maintenance, it is unlikely that any issues should arise in terms of complaints, incidents or environmental issues.